MostOfLuck/brain-games/README.md

 ## About

-These brain games offer engaging challenges to exercise your cognitive abilities and have fun while doing so!
+These brain games offer engaging challenges to exercise your cognitive abilities and have fun while doing so 😁

 ## Installing